 The Fortune of it.

 Here, Caesar's sister is the tenor, and "peace of Virtue" is the vehicle, initially.
-The cement of love vehicle next, which has "peace of Virtue" as its tenor.
+The "cement of love" is vehicle next, which has "peace of Virtue" as its tenor.
 That in turn is transformed into a battering ram as the metaphor continues to unfold and extend like a collapsible telescope.
 See further discussion of vehicle and tenor under metaphor.